kasemir/phoebus-doc/source/intro.rst

 .. image:: phoebus_example.png
       :width: 90%

-While Eclipse RCP has served CS-Studio well for about a decade, we are beginning to experience its limitations for control system user interface development.
+While Eclipse RCP kick-started the original CS-Studio implementation and served CS-Studio well for about a decade, depending on RCP also added limitations to the control system user interface development.

-Key Goals of the Phoebus project:
+Goals of the Phoebus project:

  * Retain functionality of key CS-Studio tools, specifically the Display Builder, Data Browser,